0xRyuzak1/0xRyuzak1.github.io/_posts/2023-11-04-htb-topology.md

 ![](/assets/img/hackthebox/machines writeups/Topology/latex_dirlisting.png)

-So using the Read file function to read the content of the `equeation.php` content to check the filters which blocks spesfic commands or syntax using this payload `$\lstinputlisting{../equation.php}$`.
+So using the Read file function to read the content of the `equeation.php` content to check the filters which blocks specific commands or syntax using this payload `$\lstinputlisting{../equation.php}$`.

 ![](/assets/img/hackthebox/machines writeups/Topology/equation_php.png)

 ### **Bypass Blacklist**

-According to awesome person [Ippsec](https://ippsec.rocks/) he was reading this [blog](https://sk3rts.rocks/posts/bypassing-latex-filters/) about how to bypassing LaTeX filters where it talks about a bypass using the `\catcode` which unfortunately for my i was already read it but can't apply it 😅 .But in his case he combianed this knowledge with this [page](https://en.wikibooks.org/wiki/TeX/catcode
+According to awesome person [Ippsec](https://ippsec.rocks/) he was reading this [blog](https://sk3rts.rocks/posts/bypassing-latex-filters/) about how to bypassing LaTeX filters where it talks about a bypass using the `\catcode` which unfortunately for my i was already read it but can't apply it 😅 .But in his case he combined this knowledge with this [page](https://en.wikibooks.org/wiki/TeX/catcode
 ) to do the following